Presidency of Franklin D. Roosevelt (1933–1941): Administration

-For his first Secretary of State, Roosevelt selected Cordell Hull, a prominent Tennessean who had served in the House and Senate.
+For his first secretary of state, Roosevelt selected Cordell Hull, a prominent Tennessean who had served in the House and Senate.
 Though Hull was not a foreign policy expert, he was a long-time advocate of tariff reduction, was respected by his Senate colleagues, and did not hold ambitions for the presidency.
 Roosevelt's inaugural cabinet included several influential Republicans, including Secretary of the Treasury William H. Woodin, a well-connected industrialist who was personally close to Roosevelt, Secretary of the Interior Harold L. Ickes, a progressive Republican who would play an important role in the New Deal, and Secretary of Agriculture Henry A. Wallace, who had advised the Roosevelt campaign on farm policies.
 Roosevelt also appointed the first female cabinet member, Secretary of Labor Frances C. Perkins.
-Farley became Postmaster General, traking charge of major patronage issues.
+Farley became Postmaster General, taking charge of major patronage issues.
 Howe became Roosevelt's personal secretary until his death in 1936.
 The selections of Hull, Woodin, and Secretary of Commerce Daniel C. Roper reassured the business community, while Wallace, Perkins, and Ickes appealed to Roosevelt's left-wing supporters.
 Most of Roosevelt's cabinet selections would remain in place until 1936, but ill health forced Woodin to resign in 1933, and he was succeeded by Henry Morgenthau Jr., who became the most powerful member of the cabinet, followed by Wallace.

 First term domestic affairs

 First New Deal, 1933–34

-When Roosevelt took office on March 4, 1933, the economy had hit bottom.
-In the midst of the Great Depression.
-A quarter of the American workforce was unemployed, two million people were homeless, and industrial production had fallen by more than half since 1929.
+When Roosevelt took office on March 4, 1933, the economy had hit rock bottom.
+In the midst of the Great Depression, a quarter of the American workforce was unemployed, two million people were homeless, and industrial production had fallen by more than half since 1929.
 By the evening of March 4, 32 of the 48 states – as well as the District of Columbia – had closed their banks.
 The New York Federal Reserve Bank was unable to open on the 5th, as huge sums had been withdrawn by panicky customers in previous days.
 Beginning with his inauguration address, Roosevelt laid the blame for the economic crisis on bankers and financiers, the quest for profit, and the self-interest basis of capitalism:

 Historians categorize Roosevelt's economic program into three categories: "relief, recovery and reform."
 Relief was urgently needed by tens of millions of unemployed.
 Recovery meant boosting the economy back to normal.
 Reform meant long-term fixes of what was wrong, especially with the financial and banking systems.
 Through Roosevelt's series of radio talks, known as fireside chats, he presented his proposals directly to the American public.
 To propose programs, Roosevelt relied on leading senators such as George Norris, Robert F. Wagner, and Hugo Black, as well as his Brain Trust of academic advisers.
 Like Hoover, he saw the Depression caused in part by people no longer spending or investing because they were afraid.